robmellett/http-logging/README.md

         'path' => storage_path('logs/laravel.log'),
         'level' => 'debug',

-        'formatter' => Monolog\Formatter\JsonFormatter::class,
+        // This will remove sensitive values such as "key", "secret", "hash", "token" from the logs 'formatter' => RobMellett\HttpLogging\Support\SecureJsonFormatter::class

-        // or if you want to remove sensitive data from the logs
+        // Or if you would prefer to send sensitive data to the logs
-        //'formatter' => RobMellett\HttpLogging\Support\SecureMessageFormatter::class
+        //'formatter' => Monolog\Formatter\JsonFormatter::class,
     ],
 ]
 ```